 You’re about to make a purchase when you notice your credit card expires this month.
 Don’t panic!
 You’re not alone.

-Physical cards expire for some important reasons:
+Physical cards expire for a few important reasons:

-- A credit card’s technology can quickly become outdated, and using older technology can make a card vulnerable to fraud.
+- A credit card’s technology can quickly become outdated and using older technology can make a card vulnerable to fraud.

 - Limiting the active “life” of a credit card with an expiry date helps reduce fraud and identity theft.